- Eye Care

 - About Us

 - Contact Us

-Risk factors for vision problems in women include:
+Other factors that can increase the risk for vision problems in women include:

 Berkeley Eye Center would like to join the National Eye Institute and Prevent Blindness America this month to help encourage women to care for the health of their eyes.

 Women often undergo vision changes during different stages of their lives.
 For example, hormonal changes during pregnancy and menopause can lead to dry eye syndrome, and fertility treatments may cause light sensitivity due to migraines, dry and puffy eyes, and changes in eyesight.